oracle-nace-dsai/brooklyn-market-value/README.md

-13 navigate to AutoML and create an experiment that will predict the SALE_PRICE column in your OML user's table brooklyn_train_filtered, with Case ID=Transaction_ID and model metric=R2.
+13 navigate to AutoML and create an experiment that will predict the SALE_PRICE column in your OML user's table brooklyn_train_filtered, with Case ID=Transaction_ID and model metric=Mean Squared Error.
 Press Start > Better Accuracy to train ML model

 13 import OML notebook validate_model.json into OML, and execute